- This event has passed.

 October, 24 - October, 28 from 9:00 AM to 5:00 PM MST$850.00

 In this five-day course, students will learn to hone their creative skills.
 We will cover good bowl turning technique and use these skills to turn various shapes that will act as a canvas for artistic expression.
 We’ll embellish each piece with carving and texturing, which will help transform a plain piece of wood into a work of art.
 We’ll discuss form, where to find inspiration, and how to transfer your ideas successfully to the pieces you have created.
 We will also cover inventive ways to finish the piece by adding color.
-By the end of the class, you should have created pieces that tell a story.
+By the end of the class, you should have created a custom collection of unique pieces.

 Things you will learn: